gayatrivenugopal/gayatrivtandon.github.io/about.markdown

  national and international events.
  I am keen on implementing diverse learning and evaluation strategies in various types environments, be it instructor-led, virtual instructor-led, or asynchronous.
- I am also pursuing the Future Learning and Development Leader certificate programme by KPMG.
+ I have currently reached the last phase of the Future Learning and Development Leader certificate programme by KPMG, which is a course for people working in, or transitioning into a Learning and Development role in the industry.
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima)